Daft.ie is a one-stop-shop for finding an apartment.

-I quickly learned that Irish people will typically suffer in silence rather than say anything.
-I realized that in order to fit in, I should curb this tendency to speak up loudly.
+I quickly learned that Irish people would typically suffer in silence rather than say anything.
+I realized that to fit in.
+I should curb this tendency to speak up loudly.
 Pick your battles.

 Did you experience any discrimination in Dublin or Ireland in general?